🔼The name Carpus: Summary

 🔼The name Carpus in the Bible

-The name Carpus occurs only once in the Bible, namely in the rather curious verse of 2 Timothy 4:13.
+The name Carpus occurs only once in the Bible, namely in the rather curious verse of 2 Timothy 4:13: "When you come bring the cloak which I left at Troas with Carpus, and the books, especially the parchments.".

 Literalists will maintain that whilst imprisoned in Rome, Paul requested of his young protégé Timothy to bring him his favorite snuggle, which he left with someone named Carpus, who lived at Troas, in western modern Turkey, and who also happened to have some scrolls and parchments laying around.